 Concussions in Youth Athletes - Wyoming

-This law requires the state superintendant and the board of trustees for each school district to develop protocols and guidelines regarding concussions.
-School district protocols must include training of coaches, restrictions on participation, and means to provide concussion information to students and parents.
+Wyoming law requires the state superintendent and the board of trustees for each school district to develop protocols and guidelines regarding concussions, which no district shall be required to adopt.
+School district protocols must include training of coaches, restrictions on participation after sustaining a concussion, and means to provide concussion information to students and parents. .

-The entire Wyoming Code, including these new sections, is currently available online at:
+The Wyoming Code is currently available online at:

-Until such time as Wyoming enacts more meaningful legislation, LLB encourages its leagues, teams and youth sports programs to familiarize themselves with the information and resources provided by the Centers for Disease Control Prevention, available through their website: www.cdc.gov/Concussion
+LLB encourages its leagues, teams and youth sports programs to familiarize themselves with the information and resources provided by the Centers for Disease Control Prevention, available through their website: http://www.cdc.gov/headsup/index.html

 The Centers for Disease Control Prevention is helping to support states, leagues, and schools by developing educational resources in line with components in many of the return to play laws through the development of a FREE Heads Up program.